Can You Really Have Viagra Headache?

 Viagra (Sildenafil) comes under the category of PDE-5 inhibitors, along with several other medications.
 There are chances that while Viagra may not work for you, other ED medications may work effectively.

-Some other ED medications may include Vidalista (Tadalafil), Levitra (Vardenafil), and Avana (Avanafil).
+Some other ED medications may include Cialis (Tadalafil), Levitra (Vardenafil), and Avana (Avanafil).

-Talk to your doctor about switching medicine to help you decide the most suitable medication.
+Talk to your doctor about switching pills to help you decide the right ED medication.

 How to treat a Viagra headache